Caution, attention should accompany routine use of any pain medicine.

 A newly approved alternative to warfarin, a drug called dabigatran (sold under the brand name Pradaxa), fights stroke better than warfarin, with less bleeding into the brain, among people with atrial fibrillation.
 It could also make life a little bit easier for them.

 For more than 60 years, warfarin (Coumadin, Jantoven, generic) has been the mainstay "blood thinner" used by millions of people with atrial fibrillation to lessen the chances of developing a harmful, or possibly fatal, blood clot.
-Warfarin is a good drug — it ...
+Warfarin is a good drug — it is ...

 Heart Beat: Taking the myth (and, alas, some of the romance) out of chocolate and the heart